-If you’re just getting started with GIMP, this tutorial will be perfect for you.
+If you’re just getting started with editing photos in GIMP, this tutorial will be perfect for you.
 GIMP photo editing software is the number one FREE alternative to Photoshop.
 They share a lot of the same tools which is perfect if you’re transitioning from Photoshop to GIMP or looking for a less costly option.

 In this article, you’ll learn how to get started with GIMP!